edisplay/RCB_TA_notes/week-14-node-express-handlebars/lesson-14.3.md

 	* Create and consume RESTful API’s utilizing JSON as a data format
 	* Write clean code with proper variable names, indentation according to industry best practices

-# Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one being read)
+# Objectives

-1. slack out the objectives to the students, and call on random students to read them outloud. *Make a comment about each objective after a person reads it.*
+* *slack out the objectives to the students, and call on random students to read each of them outloud.*

-1. in class repo for your section, make a new folder for this week and day.

-1. open up that folder in Sublime Text

-1. make an objectives.txt file in that folder

-1. copy these objectives into that objectives.txt file and save it, commit it, push it up.

-1. keep the file open while the students are reading the objectives
+* *Make a BRIEF comment about each objective after a person reads it.*

 	* Students will create a Node App with M.V.C similar to Rails
 	* Students will create a simple O.R.M for MySQL database